 Kilbuck Family Native American Fund

-This fund was established by Raymond Asbury to honor John Henry & Joseph Henry Kilbuck, Asbury’s maternal great grandfather and grandfather, respectively, in recognition of the shining legacy of honor, integrity and the encouragement for higher education left by Raymond's Kilbuck forefathers.
+The Kilbuck Family Native American Fund was established by Raymond Asbury to honor John Henry and Joseph Henry Kilbuck, Asbury’s maternal great grandfather and grandfather, respectively, in recognition of the shining legacy of honor, integrity and the encouragement for higher education left by Raymond's Kilbuck forefathers.

 This scholarship is also dedicated to the memory of Nancy Asbury’s father, Dr. Allen B. Scott, who was a professor emeritus of chemistry at Oregon State.
 Dr. Scott graduated from Oregon State in 1937, and returned to join the faculty in 1941 where he remained until his retirement in 1977.
 He came from a family with a multi-generational history of dedication to education and was a lifelong supporter of the university and its many endeavors.